tylervz/learn-angular2/es6/index.md

 organization can approve them.

-JavaScript as browsers understand it is a bit like the "assembly of the web," meaning that it can correctly run code that was implemented in a higher level language and "compiled" down to JS the browser understands.
+JavaScript as browsers understand it is a bit like the "assembly of the web," meaning that it can correctly run code that was implemented in a higher level language and "transpiled" down to JS the browser understands.

 That is exactly what CoffeeScript was, which was one of the first very successful higher-level JS languages.
 A developer